-In recognition of Mental Health Awareness Month, HOK’s Jeff Goodale, director of Justice; Virginia Pankey, a senior medical planner and behavioral health expert; and Mara Baum, sustainable design leader for Health + Wellness, recently discussed trends impacting the design of behavioral health facilities.
+In recognition of Mental Health Awareness Month, HOK’s Jeff Goodale, director of Justice, and Virginia Pankey, a senior medical planner and behavioral health expert, discussed trends impacting the design of behavioral health facilities.

 In this Q+A, they share insights about the importance of robust mental health resources, progressive design strategies that promote healing and how to take a more personalized approach to behavioral health design.